Garristown: Sport

 The local GAA club, Garristown GFC, has its grounds to the east.
 It has 11 teams and a new clubhouse with a small gym.
 Other local groups include Garristown Gun Club and Garristown Historical Society and the Arena Airsoft Club.

 Dublin Gaelic footballer Dean Rock is from the area.

-Representation
+Administration

-Garristown is in the jurisdiction of Fingal County Council and is in the Dublin North Dáil Constituency.
-The village has been considered for further development, and in 2005, the County Council adopted an Urban Design Framework for an area immediately to the east of the village.
+Garristown is in the local government area of Fingal and in the Dáil constituency of Dublin Fingal West.
+In 2005, Fingal County Council adopted an Urban Design Framework for an area immediately to the east of the village.